ceribe/advent-of-code/2016/README.md

 I liked the fact that days 12, 23 and 25 used the same base (assembunny).
 If I knew about that beforehand then I would write assembunny interpreter as a separate module instead of copy pasting it for each day.
 Maybe in the future I will extract it to not have duplicated code.

+# How to run

+Since this is a standard GoLand project just launch it and run whichever "solution.go" you want.